Neurodivergent-Friendly Foods

 Leading psychiatrist Dr Ned Hallowell encourages us to pay attention to the foods we eat.

-Studies have shown that neurodivergent conditions, such as ADHD and Autism, can be associated with an increased risk of certain health complications.
+Studies have shown that ADHD and Autism, can be associated with an increased risk of certain health complications.
 For example, ADHDers are at least 5–10 times more likely to have bigger waistlines and are at greater risk of developing type 2 diabetes.
 One of the many causes for this is temporal discounting, where we have difficulty thinking about the future implications of our actions, so we’d rather focus on eating what’s in front of us.

 But it just tastes good now!